 \section{Conclusion}

-Our study suggests a way forward in leveraging numerous existing annotated bioacoustics datasets to train automatic classification models, effectively overcoming previous limitations associated with weak labels.
-Notably, our ability to train the model on a scale as large as 4 minutes means that marine scientists can readily apply this approach to nearly all available annotated data without additional auditing, enabling for the processing of vast amounts of data efficiently.
-This capability opens doors for researchers to analyze higher volumes of marine acoustic data.
-Beyond marine science, our proposed approach has potential applicability in other acoustic fields, including soundscape analysis, environmental monitoring, or healthcare.
-Future research should focus on validating the generalisability of the best-performing models on data from new sources.
+Our study leverages existing annotated bioacoustic datasets to train automatic classification models, effectively overcoming previous limitations associated with weak labels.
+Given the variability in the dataset in terms of data sources, annotators, and labelling practices, the performance obtained by the model approaches an upper bound for a detector that does not overfit to the data.
+Notably, our ability to train the model on a temporal scale as large as 4 minutes means that marine scientists can readily apply this approach to many available annotated datasets without additional auditing, enabling the processing of large amounts of data efficiently.
+This capability opens doors for researchers to analyse higher volumes of marine acoustic data.
+Future research should focus on transferability of the best-performing models on distinct unseen new sources.